Maui Scuba Diving Fish Guide

 Spotted Eagle Ray

-This graceful member of the eagle ray family tends to prefer water temperatures of 75 – 81 degrees, making Hawaiʻi waters an attractive area to frequent.
+This graceful member of the Eagle Ray family tends to prefer ocean temperatures of 75 – 81 degrees Fahrenheit, making Hawaiʻi an attractive area to frequent.
 Their lateral diamond-shaped bodies include several venomous barbs at the base of their long tails, with beautiful white dots on their heads and wings.
 They have been listed on the IUCN Red List as near threatened due to overfishing mainly in Southeast Asia and Africa.

 They forage in the sandy bottom for crustaceans and mollusks.
 Their predators are mainly sharks.
-Since the females mature eggs within and give birth to live pups, sharks have been seen following pregnant females and feeding on the newly born eagle ray pups as well.
+Since the females mature eggs within and give birth to live pups, sharks have been seen following pregnant females and feeding on the newly born eagle ray pups.

 Manō